 Ministerial remuneration entitlements are outlined in the Legislative Assembly of Queensland's Members' Remuneration Handbook.
 The Council does not bear any cost of remuneration of Ministers.
 The majority of Ministerial entitlements are paid by the Legislative Assembly, with the remaining entitlements being provided by Ministerial Services Branch within the Department of the Premier and Cabinet.
-As all Ministers are reported as KMP of the Queensland Government, aggregate remuneration expenses for all Ministers is disclosed in the Queensland General Government and Whole of Government Consolidated Financial Statements as from 2019-20, which are published as part of Queensland Treasury's Report on State Finances.
+As all Ministers are reported as KMP of the Queensland Government, aggregate remuneration expenses for all Ministers is disclosed in the Queensland General Government and Whole of Government Consolidated Financial Statements, which are published as part of Queensland Treasury's Report on State Finances.

 In accordance with the Professional StandardsAgreement 2011, the remuneration for the Professional Standards Councils members is set by the NSW government in line with NSW guidelines.
-In accordance with the Inter-DepartmentalServices Agreement (2016), as amended, the NSW government manages payroll processing for the eight national Professional Standards Councils.
-Total compensation for the Councils' key management personnel was \$262,885 (2019: \$272,591), the Council is required to fund 10.45% or \$27,471 (2019: 15.23% or \$41,520) of total key management personnel compensation.
+In accordance with the Inter-Departmental Services Agreement (2016), as amended, the NSW government manages payroll processing for the eight national Professional Standards Councils.
+Total remuneration, including superannuation for the Councils' key management personnel was \$266,496 (2020: \$262,885), the Council is required to fund 8.63% or \$22,999 (2020: 10.45% or \$27,471) of total key management personnel remuneration.
 This expense is included in Secretariat support (Note B2-1).